Wiślica: Medieval period

-From the 14th century Wiślica was the capital of a province, from the 15th century it was a county capital and the seat of a starosta (governor).
+Modern period

 In 1528 king Sigismund I the Old granted Wiślica the right to build municipal waterworks.
 By the end of the 16th century, the town was destroyed by successive fires, floods and plagues, and became marginalized.
 The towns ultimate destruction took place in 1657 during the Swedish Deluge.
 Although Wiślica remained the county capital until the end of the 18th century, it never regained its previous significance.
+The 3rd Polish National Cavalry Brigade was stationed in Wiślica.
 In 1795, it became part of Habsburg Austria as a result of the Third Partition of Poland.

-From 1809 it was in Napoleon's Duchy of Warsaw, then from 1815 in the Congress Poland under Russian rule, and again in independent Poland since 1918.
-Wiślica lost its city charter in 1870, and it was again destroyed in the course of the First World War, in 1915.
+After the Polish victory in the Austro-Polish War of 1809, it was part of the short-lived Polish Duchy of Warsaw, then from 1815 in the Congress Poland under Russian rule, and again in independent Poland since 1918.
+Wiślica lost its town charter in 1870, and it was again destroyed in the course of the First World War, in 1915.

-In 1939 during the Invasion of Poland heavy fighting occurred near the village.
+In 1939 during the invasion of Poland heavy fighting occurred near Wiślica.
 In the course of the German occupation that followed, Wiślica's Jewish citizens were murdered in The Holocaust.

-On 1 January 2018 Wiślica regained its city charter, thus becoming the smallest town in Poland.
+On 1 January 2018 Wiślica regained its town charter, thus becoming the smallest town in Poland.

 By comparison, the largest village in Poland (Kozy), had 12 529 inhabitants (as for 31.12.2013).